Cost per Credit:

 This Doctor of Ministry is a professional in-ministry doctorate that offers advanced ministerial education to experienced pastors and other Christian workers.
 It is intended for those who have earned an MDiv or equivalent and are currently serving in ministry positions.

-The DMin is a three year program that includes courses taught by professors, independent coursework, and a dissertation researched and written by each DMin candidate.
+The DMin is a three-year doctor of ministry program that includes courses taught by professors, independent coursework, and a dissertation researched and written by each DMin candidate.
 Students who enter the program typically finish in three years–although an extension is available for the dissertation process.

 In your first year, you will take two courses each semester for a total of four courses.
 Each semester will have an intensive week that takes place at our campus in Ridgeland, Miss.
 The weeklong DMin intensives occur twice a year–in January and June.
 During each intensive week, you will take two courses–which are supplemented by additional online interaction and extensive coursework.